News - Header

 About Shield Protection Concrete Blocks

-Shield Protection Concrete Block activities form a key part of the radiology bunkers construction which involve mechanically fixed blocks.
+Shield Protection Concrete Block activities form a key part of the structural floor build-up process and involve mechanically fixed blocks.
 These works are classed as low-impact and are approved during out-of-hours periods under the current consent.

 2025-08-04_Cricket (1).jpg